jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Ingress/Deploy-Ingress-NGINX-Controller.md

     kubectl create -f X.yaml        # Please use corresponding Yaml file name to replace X.yaml
     ```
+    **Description**: Now, data provided by config map is null and you may add customized configuration on demand.
 8. Wait for a time period, confirm if Service has been configured and get the field External IP configured on Service

     ```